Celebrating

 • The core PCE also rose to 2.8%, below expectations of 2.9%.

-• Bitcoin rose from below $90,000 on the back of the inflation report.
+• Bitcoin briefly rose above $90,000 on the back of the inflation report.

 The September U.S. PCE inflation data came in line with expectations, further strengthening the case for a rate cut at next week’s FOMC meeting.
-The Bitcoin price rose on the release of the inflation report, breaking above the psychological $90,000 level.
+The Bitcoin price rose on the release of the inflation report, breaking above the psychological $90,000 level, but has since fallen to new intraday lows following the brief rally.

 PCE Inflation Comes In At 2.8%, Bitcoin Rises